Monday, March 24, 2014

 Filling

-1 lb. organic, extra-firm tofu (NOT super firm, available at Trader Joe's)
+1 lb. organic, extra-firm tofu (NOT super firm; available at Trader Joe's)

-1 16-ounce bag frozen spinach, thawed and squeezed dry (available at Trader Joe's)
+1 16-ounce bag frozen spinach, thawed and squeezed dry

 1 14-ounce can light coconut milk (recommended: Trader Joe's brand)